 type

-character string giving the type of acf to be computed.
+character string giving the type of ACF to be computed.
 Allowed values are "correlation" (the default), "covariance" or "partial".
-Will be partially matched.

 na.action